eigenhombre/eigenhombre.github.com/_posts/2013-11-24-fun-with-instaparse.md

 something called "Speech Acts" (which I won't go into here, but do catch the video of her talk when it goes up).

-I don't have a classic CS background, but have long been interested in the implementation of programming languages, even going so far as to write a simple parser for Lisp-style math expressions in Pascal many years ago.
+My university work was in physics (and art) rather than CS, but I have long been interested in the implementation of programming languages, even going so far as to write a simple parser for Lisp-style math expressions in Pascal many years ago.
 Last year I had the opportunity to take the first ["write a compiler in Python" class](http://dabeaz.blogspot.com/2012/01/compiler-experiment-begins.html) offered by [David Beazley](http://dabeaz.com) here in Chicago.
 His [PLY](http://www.dabeaz.com/ply/index.html) library is a great way to